Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Experiments

 \subsection{Performance in the OCL setting}

 We are interested in assessing the performance of our method in the challenging OCL setting, where only a single pass over the continual data stream is allowed.
-All baselines are class-prototype methods for continual learning on a frozen embedding network (thus we omit FSA stages for RanPAC, and our approach), except for sequential fine-tuning, where we update the parameters of the pre-trained ViT via cross-entropy loss and Adam \cite{kingma_adam_2015} optimizer during a single epoch.
-As the choice of ridge regression \cite{hoerl_ridge_1970} parameter as used in RanPAC and our method requires prior knowledge about the downstream continual data--which we do not have in a realistic streaming learning setting--we compare with two simplified versions of the Gram matrix inversion $(\mG + \lambda \mI)^{-1}$ (cf.~\cref{eq:layup-classifier} and \cref{eq:gram-classifier}): In the first variant, we omit $\lambda$-based regularization completely, such that $\lambda=0$ and the Gram matrix is inverted without regularization (i.e., $\mG^{-1}$).
-In the second variant, e.g., as used in \cite{panos_first_2023}, we compare with $\lambda=1$, such that we linearly transform identity-regularized class prototypes (i.e., $(\mG+\mI)^{-1}$).
+All baselines are class-prototype methods for continual learning on a frozen embedding network (thus we omit FSA stages for NMC, RanPAC, and our approach), except for sequential fine-tuning, where we update the parameters of the pre-trained ViT via cross-entropy loss and Adam optimizer during a single epoch.
+Note that NMC exhibits identical behavior in both CIL and OCL settings, as it uses each training sample only once for running-mean calculation, consequently producing the same outcomes as the ablation baseline in \cref{table:cil-comparison}.
+Given that the choice of the ridge regression parameter $\lambda$, as utilized in RanPAC and our method, necessitates prior knowledge about the downstream continual data—a requirement unmet in realistic streaming learning settings—we opt for comparison with two simplified versions of Gram matrix inversion $(\mG + \lambda \mI)^{-1}$ (cf.~\cref{eq:gram-classifier} and \cref{eq:layup-classifier}): In the first variant, we omit $\lambda$-based regularization completely, such that $\lambda=0$ and the Gram matrix is inverted without regularization (i.e., $\mG^{-1}$).
+In the second variant, e.g., as used in \citet{panos_first_2023}, we choose $\lambda=1$, such that we linearly transform identity-regularized class prototypes (i.e., $(\mG+\mI)^{-1}$).